StarGraph: Knowledge Representation Learning based on Incomplete Two-hop Subgraph: Methodology

 \section{Methodology}

-The StarGraph is a method to obtain entity representations based on coarse-to-fine neighborhood information.
-In terms of procedure, it can be divided into two stages, generating and encoding subgraphs.
-The obtained entity representations, together with the relational embeddings, are used to compute the scores of the triples by a distance-based score function, and optimized with the self-adverse negative sampling loss \cite{sun2018rotate}.
+The StarGraph is a method to obtain entity representations based on incomplete neighborhood information, which includes two stages, generating and encoding a subgraph for each node.
+The obtained entity representations, together with the relation embeddings, are used to compute the scores of the triples by a distance-based score function, and optimized with the self-adverse negative sampling loss \cite{sun2018rotate}.
 We will describe each part in detail below.